ruslang02/discord-qt/README.md

 Node.JS v12+ is required to build.

+## Running the binary release
+Precompiled builds are available at https://github.com/ruslang02/discord-qt/releases for Windows and Linux (AppImage, Debian package).

 ## Installing from npm
 Windows (macOS should work as well, however not tested):
 ```bash